peterheesterman/jsonist/README.md

 ### How does it work?

-Jsonist tokenizes the input string and then builds an Abstract Syntax Tree (AST).
+Jsonist tokenizes the input string you give it and then builds an Abstract Syntax Tree (AST).

-It then takes the AST and produces a String of formatted JSON from the AST and optional configuration variables.
+It then takes the AST and produces a String of formatted JSON from the AST and the optional configuration parameter.

 ### Example Usage